hnrchrdl/reactnd-project-readable/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

-The Readable API Server can be found [here](https://github.com/udacity/reactnd-project-readable-starter)
+For running the project locally, you will need the Readable API Server.
+You can find it [here](https://github.com/udacity/reactnd-project-readable-starter).